corazon008/mixamo-downloader/README.md

 pip install requests
 ```

-Download the files from the `/src` folder to your own local directory, and double-click on the `main.pyw` script to launch the GUI.
+Download the files from the `/anims-only` or `/packs` folder to your own local directory, and double-click on the `main.pyw` script to launch the GUI.

 ## How to use the Mixamo Downloader